 You’re blamed for not having self-esteem, self-confidence and personal power as if it were your decision to not have these.
 Go into the interview with confidence!
 Tell your boyfriend how you really feel!
 Stand up for yourself when you’re treated badly!
 I think people who blame have never had a Plan B of getting raped, sleeping on the streets in winter, or eating only rice for a week.
 They don’t know how bad things can be if you’re not compliant.

 In the early lessons of fire-minding, I learned how to keep the fire contained, not how to use it to power an engine.
 My Plan A needed very modest goals, because I couldn’t risk Plan B. All I had was the fire of anxiety in my gut, not the fire of power.

-The trick is not to have a third chakra at all, no sense of self in that soul-yearning way.
+The real trick is to have no third chakra at all, no sense of self in that soul-yearning way, no anxiety that you won’t survive.
 The Buddha was looking at an empty drawer.